Raggaer/castro/en-US/lua/xml.md

 end
 ```

-Inline element keys follow this structure `-element`.
+Inline element keys follow this structure: `-element`.

-Its recommended that you cache the results, parsing an XML file on each request is not the way to go, [xml:unmarshalFile(filename)](#unmarshalfile) will save the XML result in the cache by default.
+Its recommended that you cache the results, parsing an XML file on each request is not the way to go, however, [xml:unmarshalFile(filename)](#unmarshalfile) will save the XML result in the cache by default.